 Paints and Solvents

 Latex paint waste is non-hazardous.
 Allow the paint to dry and throw away in the regular waste stream.
 Non-rusted metal paint containers may be recycled.
-Contact the Zero Waste Coordinator at ext.
-2351 for more information about recycling.
+Contact 2Fix at ext.
+2349 for more information about recycling.

 Oil-based paints must be disposed of as hazardous waste through EH&S.